 Golden Mountain Doodle Price

-Since Golden Mountain Doodles are a designer dog they are typically very expensive.
-Golden Mountain doodle prices vary, but typically reputable breeders will sell them anywhere from $1,500 to $3,000.
+Since Golden Mountain Doodles are a designer dog, they are typically quite expensive.
+Golden Mountain Doodle prices vary, but typically reputable breeders will sell them anywhere from $1,500 to $3,000.
 Since the dog is a new type of double doodle breed, there is no website or regulations for them.
 We recommend that you search the Goldendoodle Association of North America (GANA) and view their breeder list to see if you can find someone reputable.
 GANA breeders undergo strict health testing requirements for the hip, heart, eye, elbows, and more to ensure that you are getting a healthy dog.

 Conclusion for Golden Mountain Doodle